The best supplements for men

+What?
 Pre-workout products are designed to be taken ahead of your training session because they contain a combination of compounds intended to improve focus, performance and energy levels, as well as better blood flow to deliver oxygen and nutrients to your muscles faster.
 The key ingredients typically include caffeine, the amino acids beta-alanine and arginine, and creatine, but many ingredients may be present.

 Why?
 Research supports claims that caffeine improves focus and concentration, and many people say they get a superior muscle “pump” during training because of increased blood flow.
 A pre-workout can also provide a psychological boost as part of a pre-training ritual that fires you up so you consequently perform better.
 However, you should always test a product with a small sample before trying a full dose to ensure you don’t suffer any adverse reactions.

--Can improve focus
+-Will improve focus

--Can increase muscle pump
+-May increase muscle pump